Fellowship Program Director: Veronica Gomez-Lobo, M.D.

 Pediatric and Adolescent Gynecology fellowship graduates will have expertise in the following areas:

-- CONGENITAL: anomalies of the reproductive tract including disorders of sex development (DSD).
+- CONGENITAL: anomalies of the reproductive tract including variations in sex characteristics (VSC).

 - ONCOLOGY: pelvic masses, pediatric and adolescent cancers of the genital tract as well as risks for adult cancers which begin in childhood and adolescence (such as human papilloma exposure and endocrine exposures).

 - FERTILITY: impact of exposures in the adolescent period on fertility such as ovarian torsion, exposure to gonadotoxic therapy and exposure to infectious agents which cause infertility (such as Chlamydia).

 - MEDICAL/ENDOCRINE CONDITIONS: evaluation and management of reproductive endocrine conditions such as precocious and delayed puberty, polycystic ovary syndrome, premature ovarian insufficiency, hirsutism and medical management of transgender adolescents.

 - STRUCTURAL: structural gynecologic conditions including vulvar and vaginal conditions, pre-pubertal bleeding, management of conditions which can cause vaginal stenosis such as radiation, and autoimmune reactions.